In this edition of our OSHA Power Brief series, we’ll define and discuss two critical safety performance metrics:

 * The primarily value of TRIR and DART is to evaluate and quantify a company’s safety performance.

-* Companies that meet OSHA’s record keeping requirements must calculate, report and post these values on an annual basis via OSHA 300 & 300A Logs.
+* Companies that meet OSHA’s record keeping requirements must calculate, report and post these values on an annual basis via OSHA 300 & 300A Logs and most need to report electronically annually to OSHA.

 * High (ie: poor) TRIR and DART scores can trigger further OSHA scrutiny such as surprise or targeted inspections, and possible fines.